Reader in Early Modern History

 Departments and Institutes

 My undergraduate lectures tackle many aspects of early modern Europe, including the Renaissance, religious reform, encounters with non-Christian religions, and gender.
-More specialized courses for Part II students include 'Material Culture in the Early Modern World' and a new special subject on 'The Culture of the Miraculous in Renaissance Italy'.
-I am a convenor of the Comparative Social and Cultural History Seminar and the Early Modern European Seminar.
+More specialized courses for Part II students include 'Material Culture in the Early Modern World' and a special subject on 'The Culture of the Miraculous in Renaissance Italy'.
+I am a convenor of the Early Modern World History Seminar and the Early Modern European Seminar.

 Other Professional Activities